ChasarooniZ/GGG-Sequencer-Sound-DB-Collection/README.md

 # GGG: Sequencer Sound DB Collection

-A collection of sounds mapped to the sequencer DB the name comes from Giseigo, Giongo, Gitaigo aka the types of sound effects in manga
+A collection of sounds mapped to the sequencer DB the name comes from Giseigo, Giongo, Gitaigo aka the types of sound effects in manga intende for use with [Trigger Animation Trove](https://github.com/ChasarooniZ/pf2e-trigger-animations-collection)

 ## Table of Contents
 - [Changelog](#changelog)